Banco Master MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool revokes consent and deletes connection data, with specific verbs and resource.
-It distinguishes from sibling tools like openfinance_list_connections which only list connections.
+The description clearly states the tool revokes consent, deletes connection data, and makes bank data unavailable.
+It distinguishes itself from sibling tools like 'connect' or 'authenticate' by specifying the disconnect action.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.